 Funds for the Foundation typically grow through events like Rings-and-Wings, and donations in memory of members who have passed away, like Bob Spence, P.Eng., who was one of those long-term members who had the dream and vision of a Foundation.
-Opportunities to host events that collected donations have been severely curtailed due to COVID, but NAPEG was able to help the Foundation grow with donations.
-NAPEG Council members and staff have always been careful with spending and managing both revenue and expenses.
-The Education Foundation has assets slightly over \$400,000, that have been slowly growing, and we plan to increase that amount as the pandemic restrictions are lifted this year.
+Opportunities to host events that collected donations were severely curtailed due to COVID, but activities increased in the past with a Rings and Wings event and Kids Coding Event.
+NAPEGG Board members and staff have always been careful with spending and managing both revenue and expenses.
+The Education Foundation has fund balances of \$425,000, that have been slowly growing, and we plan to increase that amount through new Outreach and fundraising activities in the coming year.